Prompt-aligned Gradient for Prompt Tuning: Methodology

 \subsection{Prompt-aligned Gradient}

-As we introduced in Section~\ref{sec:intro}, CoOp faced a challenge that the transfer performance drops when the number of annotations is very limited (\eg, one per class), even underperforms the zero-shot transfer.
+CoOp faced a challenge that the transfer performance drops when the number of annotations is very limited (\eg, one per class), even underperforms the zero-shot transfer.
 Also, CoOp heavily relies on anti-overfitting techniques such as early stopping and data augmentation.
 To overcome the over-fitting challenge, we propose an effective and efficient fine-tuning paradigm \texttt{ProGrad} to align the few-shot downstream knowledge with the large-scale general knowledge.

-Motivated by the success of knowledge distillation~\cite{phuong2019towards,hinton2015distilling} and cross-domain knowledge~\cite{niu2021counterfactual,niu2021introspective,zhu2021cross} in knowledge transfer, we leverage the zero-shot CLIP predictions as the general knowledge, and compare the fine-tuned predictions with the general knowledge to regularize the gradient direction.
+Motivated by the success of knowledge distillation~\cite{phuong2019towards,hinton2015distilling} in knowledge transfer, we leverage the zero-shot CLIP predictions as the general knowledge, and compare the fine-tuned predictions with the general knowledge to regularize the gradient direction.
 Specifically, we obtain the domain-specific direction by calculating the cross-entropy $\mathcal{L}_\text{ce}(\bm{v})$ between the model prediction $p(\bm{t}_i|\bm{x})$ and the ground-truth $\bm{y}$ according to Eq.~\eqref{eq:ce}, and the general knowledge direction based on the Kullback-Leibler (KL) divergence between $p(\bm{t}_i|\bm{x})$ and the zero-shot CLIP prediction $p_\text{zs}(\bm{w}_i|\bm{x})$:

 We denote the gradients of $\mathcal{L}_\text{kl}(\bm{v})$ and $\mathcal{L}_\text{ce}(\bm{v})$ as $\gkl=\nabla_{\bm{v}}\mathcal{L}_\text{kl}(\bm{v})$ and $\gce=\nabla_{\bm{v}}\mathcal{L}_\text{ce}(\bm{v})$, respectively.
 The relations between $\gkl$ and $\gce$ are two-fold.
 (1) Their angle is smaller than 90\degree (Figure~\ref{fig:pipeline}(a)), which indicates that the optimization direction of few-shot downstream knowledge does not conflict with general knowledge.
 In this case, we safely set the updated gradient direction $\gprograd$ as $\gce$.
 (2) Their angle is larger than 90\degree (Figure~\ref{fig:pipeline}(b)), which indicates that the few-shot downstream knowledge conflicts with general knowledge.
 In other words, optimizing the context vectors following $\gce$ will lead to the forgetting of the pre-trained general knowledge.
-In this case, we project the $\gce$ to the vertical direction of $\gkl$ to optimize the model for classification, which avoids increasing the KL loss.
+In this case, we project the $\gce$ to the orthogonal direction of $\gkl$ to optimize the model for classification, which avoids increasing the KL loss.
 Our \texttt{ProGrad} strategy is mathematically formulated as: